-- Like EEM, EFA continues to drag.

-- EFA remains in a downtrend and is testing the top of that range.

-- EFA has also triggered a buy signal, so a rally above the downtrend line will be needed to establish a tradeable opportunity.

-- \With EFA back to extreme overbought, it is likely this rally will fail.
-We will wait for confirmation before adding risk.

-- As with EEM, we closed out of previous trading positions due to lack of performance.

-- Short-Term Positioning: Neutral

-- Last Week: No position

-- o This Week: No position.

-- Stop-loss was violated at \$64

-- Long-Term Positioning: Neutral
+- Like EEM, EFA continues to drag but will benefit from QE4. - EFA remains in a downtrend and is testing the top of that range.
+Like EEM, a buy signal has been triggered and is back to EXTREMELY overbought. - Be patient for now and wait for a confirmed breakout before adding exposure. - With EFA back to extreme overbought, it is likely this rally will fail.
+We will wait for confirmation before adding risk. - As with EEM, we closed out of previous trading positions due to lack of performance. - Short-Term Positioning: Neutral - Last Week: No position - o This Week: No position. - Stop-loss was violated at \$64 - Long-Term Positioning: Neutral